matn7/CS-Notes/src/main/java/java/hearts/STREAMS.md

 Stream<Integer> integerStream = intStream.boxed();
 ```

-### :star: Reusing intermediate operations of a stream chain
+### :star: Reusing intermediate operations of a stream chain.

 - Stream closed when ever terminal operation called.
 - Reusing the stream of intermediate operations, when only terminal operation is only varying, we could create a stream